Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Introduction and main results

 \subsection{Organization of the paper and outline of proofs}

 The paper is organized as follows.
 In Section~\ref{sec:preliminary}, we provide the preliminaries for the proofs, \eg local law for the Green function and cumulant expansions; and recall some properties of the invariant ensembles.
 In Section \ref{sec: proof_main_result}, following the approach of~\cite{rigidity}, we first reduce the proof of the main result Theorem \ref{kol_dist} to the Green function comparison in Theorem~\ref{green_comparison}.
-We then prove Theorem~\ref{green_comparison} using the idea of interpolating Green function flow and the key estimates on the resulting drift term stated in Proposition~\ref{prop_theta} below.
+We then prove Theorem~\ref{green_comparison} using the interpolating Green function flow and the key estimates on the resulting drift term stated in Proposition~\ref{prop_theta} below.

 In Section \ref{toy}, before we give the proof of Proposition~\ref{prop_theta} for arbitrary functions $F$, we prove the corresponding Green function comparison theorem in the simplest case, $F(x)=x$; see Proposition \ref{GCT_mn}.
 To make the statements easier, we first consider complex Hermitian Wigner matrices.
-The proof of Proposition \ref{GCT_mn} is carried out in Sections \ref{toy} to \ref{sec:unmatch} using interpolations and expansions.
+The proof of Proposition \ref{GCT_mn} is carried out in Sections \ref{toy} to \ref{sec:unmatch}.
 We sketch the proof in the following.

-\begin{enumerate} \item We first set up the interpolation in (\ref{sum_H}) between a given Wigner matrix and the GUE using the matrix Ornstein-Uhlenbeck process in (\ref{ou_process}).
+\begin{enumerate} \item We first set up the interpolation between a given Wigner matrix and the GUE using the matrix Ornstein-Uhlenbeck process in (\ref{ou_process}).
 Using Ito's formula, we derive the stochastic evolution for the time-dependent normalized trace of the Green function $m_N(t,z)$ in (\ref{diff_eq_1}).
 It then suffices to estimate the drift term given in (\ref{claim}).
-Using the cumulant expansions of Lemma \ref{cumulant}, we expand the expectation of the drift term up to the fourth order and observe a cancellation of the second order terms in the cumulant expansions (\ref{step0}).
+Using the cumulant expansions of Lemma~\ref{cumulant}, we expand the expectation of the drift term up to the fourth order.
+We observe a precise cancellation of the second order terms in the cumulant expansions (\ref{step0}) for the off-diagonal entries.
+The cancellation of these second order terms is due to Assumption \ref{assump} (b.), namely that the variances of our Wigner matrices coincide with the invariant ensembles.
+It then suffices to estimate the third and fourth order terms in $(\ref{step0})$ as well as the remaining second order terms for the diagonal entries, which are averaged products of Green function entries.